Which Security Protocol should be used for websites?

 TSL (Transport Layer Security)

 TLS is the upgraded version of SSL.
 TLS has moved through versions 1.0, 1.1, 1.2, and 1.3.
-In 2008 TLS 1.2 version lunched and then 2018 the latest version TLS 1.3 launched which are using latest algorithms.
+In 2008, TLS 1.2 was launched, and in 2018, the latest version, TLS 1.3, was launched, which uses the latest algorithms.

 How it works

-Both parties begin their communication with TLS handshake and open a secure connection with the exchange of public keys.
+Both parties begin their communication with a TLS handshake and open a secure connection with the exchange of public keys.

 Both parties generate session keys to encrypt and decrypt communication.